ibm-cloud-docs/assistant/dialog-runtime.md

           ```
           {: codeblock}

-      **Note**: There is currently no way to use the context editor to define context variables that are set during this phase of dialog node evaluation.
+      There is currently no way to use the context editor to define context variables that are set during this phase of dialog node evaluation.
 You must use the JSON editor instead.
 For more information about using the JSON editor, see [Context variables in the JSON editor](dialog-runtime.html#context-var-json).
+      {: note}

       ![Shows how to access the JSON editor associated with a slot condition.](images/contextvar-json-slot-condition.png)